 The first member of the pair - osr_call_inst - is the call instruction that marks the position of an OSR point in a basic block.
-The second is the code_transformer (Section 2.1).
+The second is the code_transformer (Section 3.1).

-3.3 The OSR Pass
+4.3 The OSR Pass

-The OSR pass in Figure 1(b) is a key component of our OSR implementation.
-As shown in Figure 4, the OSR transformation pass is derived from the LLVM FunctionPass type.
-Like all LLVM function passes, the OSR pass runs on a function via its runOnFunction (Figure 4) method.
+The OSR pass in Figure 2(b) is a key component of our OSR implementation.
+As shown in Figure 5, the OSR transformation pass is derived from the LLVM FunctionPass type.
+Like all LLVM function passes, the OSR pass runs on a function via its runOnFunction (Figure 5) method.

-The pass first inspects a function's oft to determine if it has at least one OSR point.
+The pass first inspects a function's oft entry to determine whether the function has at least one OSR point.
 It returns immediately if the function has no OSR points.
 Otherwise, it instruments the function at each OSR point.
-Figure 6 shows a simplified CFG of a loop with no OSR points.
+Figure 7 shows a simplified CFG of a loop with no OSR points.
 The basic block labelled LH1 is the loop header.
 LB contains the code for the body of the loop; and the loop exits at LE.